bitslabsyr/stack2/README.md

 ```
 Hit run and keep the code running until desired time.
 The data starts getting stored in the MongoDB database accordingly.
 The collector keeps pulling in all the tweet information into ```data["filename"]``` and the log information into ```log["filename"]```.

+## Steps on how to start collecting data
+First, create your mongo database following mongodb's guide: https://www.mongodb.com/basics/create-database.
+As noted in the link, the database won't show untill you insert a file, so please add a file manually following the link to have your database shown in mongodb.

+Second, modify the fields in the config.json file to fit the tweets you would like to collect.
+For exmaple,

 ## Credits

 Lovingly maintained at Syracuse University by: